Day 1: Arrive in Hanoi. Transfer to Moon Garden Homestay.

 Heading out of Thanh Phu you will soon see the final destination for today –Topas Ecolodge, with its private bungalows situated on a hilltop right in the middle of the valley.
 With tired legs you can enjoy the last transfer by car, driving 1000m uphill for a memorable night above the valley.
+It is now a great time for a cold drink and a swim in the beautiful outdoor infinity pool.
 Overnight at Topas Ecolodge.
 (B/L/-)

 Approx: Moderate-hard trek – 7-8 hours walking

 Day 7: Relaxing on the hilltop.
-Take the night train back to Hanoi
+Take Limousine back to Hanoi.

 After several days trekking, we recommend spending the morning of day 7 simply relaxing on your bungalow’s balcony.
 Here you can drink in the views of towering mountains and picturesque valleys that were trekked in the last few days.

 Topas Mountain Express departs from Topas Ecolodge at 15:00 and arrives in Hanoi at 20:00.
 Overnight in a hotel in Hanoi.
 (B/-/-)

 Day 8: Transfer to Cuc Phuong National Park.
 Trek through the rain forest

 You will commence early today by a transfer to Cuc Phuong National Park, 130km south of Hanoi.
 Upon arrival at the park, you will make a brief visit to the Endangered Primate Rescue Centre, where rare primates of Vietnam are reared and rescued.